 Discourage Raccoons from Entering Your Home

-Raccoons When there is something in or around your property that will bring in wild animals, then you need a solution.
+When there is something in or around your property that will bring in wild animals, then you need a solution.
 Raccoons are attracted first and foremost, to meals.
 Many homeowners have outside storage areas, like sheds, garages, barns, and bins.
 If things like pet food, horse feed, or any other sort of food supply is left in these areas, raccoons will come looking for it.
 Leaving pet food and other edibles outside your house with most likely attract the local raccoon colonies.
 If you have a garden, then use animal removal products and other home remedies to prevent raccoons from stealing your produce.

 Hide Garbage Cans out of Raccoons

 Another Common habit that homeowners have is taking out their garbage the night before trash day.
 Yes, this saves time in the morning between preparing for work and making breakfast for the children; but, it is not worth walking outside to a front yard full of last week’s trash scattered everywhere.
 Raccoons are nocturnal and they go trying to find food at night.
 Unsuspecting trash cans are often times their favorite targets.
-Raccoons remember this as a dependable and quick supply of food; and come back, night after night, to get longer.
+Raccoons remember this as a dependable and quick supply of food; and come back, night after night, to get more.
 They rummage through the trash cans, scattering garbage throughout the driveway and neighbors’ yard.
-It’s possible to prevent all this by hiding the trash cans in the raccoons.
+It’s possible to prevent all this by hiding the trash cans from the raccoons.

 Wild Raccoons Could Be Dangerous